nuxt/docs/en/guide/assets.md

 Which means that every file below 1 KB will be inlined as base-64 data URL.
-Otherwise, the image/font will be copied in its corresponding folder (under the `.nuxt` directory) with a name containing a version hashes for better caching.
+Otherwise, the image/font will be copied in its corresponding folder (under the `.nuxt` directory) with a name containing a version hash for better caching.

 When launching our application with `nuxt`, our template in `pages/index.vue`: